GaryRogers/netcorehello/readme.md

 # .Net Core Hello World in a Kubernetes Container

-Just a simple little jva console app to heartbeat to the console.
-Used for testing Kubernetes, and Application Performance Monitoring of Kubernetes.
+Just a simple little .Net Core console app to heartbeat to the console.
+Used for testing Kubernetes and Application Performance Monitoring of Kubernetes.
 If you need to have a continer running to troubleshoot monitoring this will fill the bill while consuming relatively small amounts of resources.

 # Building